Everest Base Camp helicopter-5 Days

 It is possible for bad weather to cause delays or cancellations of flights.

-If I have altitude sickness while on the helicopter tour?
+If I have altitude sickness while on the helicopter trek?

 Your guide will monitor your condition and arrange immediate descent or helicopter evacuation if needed.

-Are first aid kits available on the tour?
+Are first aid kits available on the trek ?

 Yes, guides carry first aid kits and are trained in basic medical care.

-What should I pack for the tour package?
+What should I pack for the trek package?

 Bring warm clothing, trekking boots, a down jacket, gloves, a hat, sunglasses, sunscreen, and a refillable water bottle.